onlyquake/xonotic-wiki/Capture-the-Flag.md

 Object of the Game
 ------------------

-In CTF there are 2 teams (red & blue), while each team got a base with their flag.
+In CTF there are  usually* 2 teams (red & blue), while each team got a base with their flag.
 The goal is to steal the other teams’ flag and bring it to your own to capture it.
 That’s only possible if your own flag is in your base and not taken by the other team.
 Usually a team needs 10 captures (caps) to win a map.

+*It can be maxed out to 4 teams (yellow & pink added)

 ![](http://pics.nexuizninjaz.com/images/tn6dbyyeq2hjoq1rwwu7.jpg)